Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Summary and Discussions

-{\it Summary.} {In summary, we analyze thermodynamic properties of the spin-1/2 antiferromagnetic Heisenberg model on the kagome lattice by using the TPQ method.
+In summary, we analyze the thermodynamic properties of the spin-1/2 antiferromagnetic Heisenberg model on the kagome lattice by using the TPQ method.
 We show that the one-third magnetization plateau in the kagome lattice is asymmetrically destroyed at finite temperatures.

-By using the LOBCG method, we show that the large degeneracy existing just below the plateau.
-The degeneracy induces the asymmetric behavior and the enhancement of both the entropy and the specific heat. {We also identify that the origin of the degeneracy is the unexpected robustness of the ice-rule configurations at the plateau.} Our detailed and unbiased analyses on the thermodynamics of the ideal quantum kagome antiferromagnets under magnetic fields offer a firm basis for characterizing the experimental candidates of the kagome antiferromagnets~\cite{Ishikawa2015,Hiroi_JPSJ2001,Shores_JACS2005,Mendels_JPSJ2010,Okamoto_JPSJ2009,Okamoto_PRB2011}. }
+By using the LOBCG method, we show that the large degeneracy exists just below the plateau.
+The degeneracy induces the asymmetric behavior and the enhancement of both the entropy and the specific heat.
+We also identify that the origin of the degeneracy is the unexpected robustness of the ice-rule configurations at the plateau.
+Our detailed and unbiased analyses on the thermodynamics of the ideal quantum kagome antiferromagnets under magnetic fields offer a firm basis for characterizing the experimental candidates of the kagome antiferromagnets~\cite{Ishikawa2015,Hiroi_JPSJ2001,Shores_JACS2005,Mendels_JPSJ2010,Okamoto_JPSJ2009,Okamoto_PRB2011}.

+{ Recently, it is shown that we can treat up to 50-site systems by reducing the size of Hilbert dimensions using the symmetries inherent in systems~\cite{Wietek_PRE2018}.
+By taking such large system size, we can obtain a more definitive conclusion on the anomalous thermodynamic properties on the 1/3 plateau. {We note that it is also a challenging problem to study the temperature dependence of the static and dynamical spin correlation function based on the TPQ method~\cite{Yamaji_2018FT}.} Further investigations along this direction are intriguing but left for future studies. }

-{\it Note added.}--- {Recently, we became aware of independent numerical work~\cite{Chen_2017} that treats the finite-temperature properties of the kagome-lattice Heisenberg model but focuses on a different aspect.}
+{\it Note added.}--- {Recently, we became aware of independent numerical work~\cite{Chen_2018} that treats the finite-temperature properties of the kagome-lattice Heisenberg model but focuses on a different aspect.} We also became aware that the similar asymmetric melting was independently reported in Ref.~[\onlinecite{Schnack_PRB2018}] after submitting the article.